rust-lang/book/second-edition/src/ch01-02-hello-world.md

 $ ./main # or .\main.exe on Windows
 ```

-If *main.rs* was your “Hello, world!” program, this line would print `Hello,
+If *main.rs* was your Hello, world! program, this line would print `Hello,
 world!` to your terminal.

 If you’re more familiar with a dynamic language, such as Ruby, Python, or
 JavaScript, you might not be used to compiling and running a program as
 separate steps.
 Rust is an *ahead-of-time compiled* language, meaning you can
-compile a program, give the executable to someone else, and they can run it
+compile a program and give the executable to someone else, and they can run it
 even without having Rust installed.
 If you give someone a *.rb*, *.py*, or
 *.js* file, they need to have a Ruby, Python, or JavaScript implementation
 installed (respectively).
 But in those languages, you only need one command to